iancookwestgate/fivethirtyeight-clone/README.md

 2. Use a terminal of your choice (I use Git Bash) to access the webpage and its files by inputting: "git clone {the above clone link}"
 3. Open the folder you receive and open the index.html link in the web browser of your choice (I use Google Chrome).

-Alternatively, click this gh-pages link to view it directly in the web browser of your choice: https://iwestgate931.github.io/fivethirtyeight-clone/
+- Alternatively, click this gh-pages link to view it directly in the web browser of your choice: https://iwestgate931.github.io/fivethirtyeight-clone/

 ## Known Bugs
 * GH-Pages: When loaded through gh-pages, three of the images (FiveThirtyEight's Logo, ABC News' Logo, and the popularity chart) do not appear to work correctly despite working fine and connecting properly when loaded from a cloned repo.

+* README: The images within the README sometimes appear next to text instead of below it, disrupting the visual clarity.

 ## Technologies Used
 * HTML